Foxtel: Defunct channels

 TV1 and SF ceased transmission at 11:59 pm, on 31 December 2013 after Foxtel chose not to renew their contracts as they wanted to bring as many channels in house as they did with their movie offerings.

 STUDIO ceased transmission at 11:59 pm, on 27 March 2015 after choosing not to renew the contract with SBS Television.
 This was replaced by Foxtel Arts in both SD and HD on Channel 132.

-Turner Classic Movies (TCM) was discontinued on 13 December 2016.
+Turner Classic Movies were discontinued and terminated on 13 December 2016.

-Disney XD ceased transmission on 6 January 2019.
+Disney XD ceased broadcasting and transmission on 6 January 2019.

-The Comedy Channel ceased transmission on 1 September 2020.
+The Comedy Channel ceased broadcasting and transmission on 1 September 2020.

-Disney Channel and Disney Junior ceased transmission on 13 February 2020.
+Disney Channel and Disney Junior ceased broadcasting and transmission on 13 February 2020.

-beIN Sports and PBS Kids ceased transmission on 1 July 2023.
+beIN Sports and PBS Kids ceased broadcasting and transmission on 1 July 2023.

-Paramount channels MTV, Nickelodeon and Nick Jr. ceased transmission on 1 August 2023.
+Paramount channels MTV, Nickelodeon and Nick Jr ceased and broadcasting transmission on 1 August 2023.
 The channels continue to operate on other providers in Australia and New Zealand, and Foxtel continues to carry Paramount's music video networks.
 By September 2023, all MTV music channels (except CMT) were switched from localised feeds to the global feed.

-BBC Studios channels BBC First, BBC Earth, BBC News and CBeebies ceased transmission on 31 July 2024.
+BBC First, BBC Earth, BBC News and CBeebies ceased broadcasting and transmission on 31 July 2024.

 Audio only channels includes ABC NewsRadio, Radio National, ABC Local Radio stations, ABC Classic, Triple J, Double J and ABC Jazz.

-On 3 June, Foxtel announced that it would discontinue its Paramount-branded music channels on 30 June.
+On 3 June 2025, Foxtel announced that it would discontinue its Paramount-branded music channels on 30 June.